kwatsen/xiax/README.md

 The "prime" transition performs the following actions:

-  - in the source XML file:

-      * the "-latest" suffix in the `docName` attribute is replaced with "-primed".
-      * any occurrence of "YYYY-MM-DD" within the file is replace, regardless if specific to an <artwork> or <sourcecode> element or not.

-    and the source XML file is saved using the "-primed" suffix.

-  - in any referenced artwork and source code files having the string "YYYY-MM-DD" in their filename:
+  - for in any locally referenced artwork and source code files having "YYYY-MM-DD" in their filename

       * any occurrence of "YYYY-MM-DD" within the file is replace.

-    after which the file is saved with the "YYYY-MM-DD" in the filename is replaced with the current date's value.
+      * the modified file is saved with the "YYYY-MM-DD" in the filename is replaced with the current date.

-Note: the priming step is a no-op if none of the above is true, which
-      enables round-tripping between the "primed" and "ready" states.
+The ability to auto-generate derived artwork (e.g., tree diagrams [RFC 8340]) will be included in a subsequent update (FIXME).

 #### Pack

 The "pack" transition performs the "insertion" logic described above.

-The ability to auto-generate derived artwork (e.g., tree diagrams [RFC 8340]) will be included in a subsequent update (FIXME).
+The ability to automatically execute validation logic as a pre-step will be included in a subsequent update (FIXME).

 The ability to auto-fold sourcecode will be included in a subsequent update (FIXME).

-The ability to execute validation logic as a pre-step will be included in a subsequent update (FIXME).

 #### Unpack

 The "unpack" transition reverts the "pack" operation.
-Essentially, it takes a single XML file as input and populates a directory with the content of the <artwork> and <sourcecode> elements.
+A single XML file is provided as input and the extraction directory is populated with the content of the <artwork> and <sourcecode> elements and, optionally, the unpacked/primed XML file.

-The extraction of the artwork/sourecode elements alone is sufficient for supporting reviews (and validation), but the "primed" XML file can optionally be written out, if the "destination" parameter ends with ".xml".
+The extraction of the artwork/sourecode elements alone is sufficient for reviews (and validation).
+The extraction of the unpacked/primed XML file is only interesting for round-tripping purposes.

-The ability to re-generate derived artwork (e.g., tree diagrams) and compare to artwork found in the draft will be included in a subsequent update (FIXME).

 The ability to auto-unfold sourcecode will be included in a subsequent update (FIXME).